 Money is not something that is very important to me – I own no major assets but also have zero debt – but I find having no opportunities of profession and the lack of equality, stifling. (charts below courtesy The Guardian)

 I would have liked to work in music or journalism but these are almost exclusively middle or upper-middle class professions.
-I know that my writing is good enough and indeed, I have a unique perspective, but due to an underprivileged start in life, I had very little any chance of achieving that in the UK.
+I have confidence in my writing and believe I have a unique perspective, but due to an underprivileged start in life, I had very little any chance of achieving that in the UK.

 Half of all journalists are from public schools and remember, only 7% of the population get to go to these schools.
 I have had over three hundred articles published in established press outlets as a contributor, so I have plenty of work to showcase.